darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Proof of working EC2](/_docs/assets/ec2.png)

-Following that, I pulled an image of Cruddur backend from DockerHub.
+3. Pulled an image of Cruddur backend from DockerHub.
 This image was pushed by me earlier for one of the challenges.

 ```sh
 docker pull kdo1404/cruddur-backend:version1.0